NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 where "|" indicates concatenation.

 Notice that Client-IP is used for hash generation even though it is not included in the cookie value itself.
 Client-IP can be either 4 bytes for IPv4 or 16 bytes for IPv6.
-The length of all the concatenated elements (the byte string input into [@!SipHash-2-4]) MUST be either precisely 20 bytes in case of an IPv4 Client-IP or precisely 32 bytes in case of an IPv6 Client-IP.
+The length of all the concatenated elements (the input into [@!SipHash-2-4]) MUST be either precisely 20 bytes in case of an IPv4 Client-IP or precisely 32 bytes in case of an IPv6 Client-IP.

 When a DNS Server receives a Server Cookie version 1 for validation, the length of the received COOKIE option MUST be precisely 24 bytes: 8 bytes for the Client Cookie plus 16 bytes for the Server Cookie.
-Verification of the length of the received COOKIE option is REQUIRED to guarantee the length of the byte string input into [@!SipHash-2-4] to be precisely 20 bytes in case of an IPv4 Client-IP and precisely 32 bytes in case of an IPv6 Client-IP.
-These length verifications ensure that the byte string input into [@!SipHash-2-4] is an injective function of the elements making up the byte string, and prevents data substitution attacks.
-More specifically, these length verifications prevent a 36 byte COOKIE option coming from an IPv4 Client-IP to be validated as if it were coming from an IPv6 Client-IP.
+Verification of the length of the received COOKIE option is REQUIRED to guarantee the length of the input into [@!SipHash-2-4] to be precisely 20 bytes in case of an IPv4 Client-IP and precisely 32 bytes in case of an IPv6 Client-IP.
+This ensures that the input into [@!SipHash-2-4] is an injective function of the elements making up the input, and thereby prevents data substitution attacks.
+More specifically, this prevents a 36 byte COOKIE option coming from an IPv4 Client-IP to be validated as if it were coming from an IPv6 Client-IP.

 The Server Secret MUST be configurable to make sure that servers in an anycast network return consistent results.